monogenea/GWAStutorial/README.md

 ## ADDITIONAL FILES

-For this tutorial you will additionally need the following files:
+For this tutorial you will additionally need the files

 - 117Malay_282lipids.txt
 - 120Indian_282lipids.txt